openethereum/pwasm-tutorial/README.md

 ```

 ### Parity wasm-build
-[wasm-build](https://github.com/paritytech/wasm-utils#build-tools-for-cargo) takes the raw `.wasm` file produced by `rustc` compiler, pass it through optimization and packs it into the final Wasm-contract ready for deployment on the chain.
+[wasm-build](https://github.com/paritytech/wasm-utils#build-tools-for-cargo) takes the raw `.wasm` file produced by Rust compiler and packs it to the form of valid contract.
 ```
-cargo install --git https://github.com/paritytech/wasm-utils wasm-build
+cargo install pwasm-utils
 ```

 ### Parity